srgi79/info_inventree/README.md

 ~~~
 sudo systemctl start inventree_worker.service
 ~~~
-- If it works, enable the services on boot:
+- If they works, enable the services on boot:
 ~~~
 sudo systemctl enable inventree.service
 ~~~